AugustHao/Augusts_R_beginner_workshop/Topics/04_Basic_data_cleaning_and_organising_in_R/Basic_data_cleaning_and_organising_in_R.md

 -------------------

-This topic deals with scenarios in which you found your data not to be at the state you want them to be, or when R has trouble intrepreting them -- so basically all the damn time.
+This topic deals with scenarios in which you found your data not to be at the state you want them to be, or when R has trouble interpreting them -- so basically all the damn time.
 Typically, you might have problems with R misinterpreting the type and structure of your data, or you might have problems with NAs and mistakes in your data.
 Here we will